jncraton/computational-thinking-cpsc2020/lectures/31-regex.md

 Fuzzy matching
 --------------

-- We can use more permissive expressions to capture values in mutliple formats
+- We can use more permissive expressions to capture values in multiple formats

 Example
 -------